danceos/fail/README.md

 Selected publications using FAIL*
 ---------------------------------

+- T. Stumpf.
+How to Protect the Protector?
+In Proceedings of the 45th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN '15), Student Forum.
+IEEE Computer Society Press, June 2015.

 - C. Dietrich, M. Hoffmann, and D. Lohmann.
 Cross-kernel control-flow-graph analysis for event-driven real-time systems.
 In Proceedings of the 2015 ACM